DJ, site designer/editor, gear head

 [image courtesy Moshe Zusman Photography Studio]

-Based in the nation’s capital since 2000, DJ D-Mac has been burning up dancefloors everywhere he goes.
-Spiritually akin to the anything-goes-as-long-as-it-is-funky approach of turntable heroes The Avalanches, balaeric-era Chemical Brothers, Dynamo Productions, Coldcut, DJ Food, & Cut Chemist among others, D-Mac brings an eclectic, party-rocking mix of tunes to his DJ sets.
-Obsessive crate-digging is always on display, and genres meet in unexpected ways.
-Get ready for dancefloor thrills as Marvin Gaye sidles up to Daft Punk while Lady Gaga and Nirvana get comfortable together and Cut Copy waits in the wings to twirl around Sade.
+Based in the nation’s capital since 2000, DJ D-Mac always brings an eclectic, party-rocking mix of tunes to his DJ sets, and genres meet in unexpected ways.
+Get ready for hands-in-the-air dancefloor fun as Marvin Gaye sidles up to Daft Punk while Lizzo and The Beastie Boys get comfortable together and Rihanna waits in the wings to twirl around The Smiths.

 D-Mac started bringing this fresh approach to weddings in 2004, performing at just a few events by word-of-mouth referrals.
-But demand for his services grew and D-Mac assembled an equally talented and passionate crew of Associate DJs.
+His unique ability to combine pop and underground sensibilities, an audio engineer’s understanding of equipment and the organizational skills of an expert event planner places him in a category of his own.
+And as demand for his services grew and D-Mac assembled an equally talented and passionate crew of Associate DJs.
 We’re ready to turn your event into a night to remember!

 Read D-Mac’s blog posts